syntevo/syntevo.github.io/SmartGit/Latest/Git-Flow.md

 Use this command if you have prepared changes for the release and want to make it publicly available.
 This will create a tag for the release, merge it into the `master` and `develop` branch.
-The actual commit which will be tagged when finishing a hotfix depends on[System Property](System-Properties.md) `gitflow.tagLastReleaseCommitInsteadOfMaster.`
+The actual commit which will be tagged when finishing a hotfix depends on [System Property](System-Properties.md) `gitflow.tagLastReleaseCommitInsteadOfMaster.`

 ### Start Support Branch